 Professor : Laurent ROUVIERE (Université Rennes 2)

-ECTS Credits : 1

-Estimated personal workload (beyond lecture and tutorial time) : 10 hrs

-Lectures and Tutorials : 12 hrs (ENSAI)

-Teaching language : English

-Software :

-Course materials :

-Prerequisites : During this course, we will manipulate basic notions used in data science.
-A minimal knowledge of the basic tools used in data science, as well as in statistics is required such as: PCA, classification algorithms.
+Lectures and Tutorials : 12 hrs (ENSAI) Teaching language : English knowledge of the basic tools used in data science, as well as in statistics is required such as: PCA, classification algorithms.
 Basics on R are also necessary.